 Neither the Spanish journals nor Indian middens have demonstrated that California Indians depended heavily upon red meat.
-A few records do mention them wearing skins with some noting that they were from small animals.
+A few records do mention them wearing skins with some noting that they were from small animals such as rabbits.
 There are LOTS of shells in middens from snails and bivalves.
 My guess is that because of the grizzly hazard, hunting was communal and infrequent despite plentiful game, with the harvest being distributed as soon was practicable.
 Such practices are not unusual among hunter gatherers today with great prestige and better mates going to generous providers.

-More to the point: Even if we did know how things once were, there is still a more important question as regards "sustainability": Is what the Indians did the best that could have been done?
+Yet even if we did know how things once were, there is still a more important question as regards "sustainability": Is what the Indians did the best that could have been done?
 I doubt it, at least around here.
 The tribes didn't have good animals with which to build deep organic soils.
-They burned so often that on steep ground like this, most nutrients would wash off in heavy rains (depending upon if the resulting surface went hydrophobic or was hot enough to be hydrophilic).
+They burned so often that on steep ground like ours, most nutrients would wash off in heavy rains (depending upon if the resulting surface went hydrophobic).
 The plants they used for food required VERY time and energy intensive harvesting and processing techniques.
-Having extirpated so many large bodied animal species after the Pleistocene, the tribes had a very limited array of options compared to an industrialized society.
+Having extirpated so many large bodied animal species after the Pleistocene, the tribes had a very limited array of options compared to an agro-urban society.